Bobrm2k3/pail/readme.txt

-   Edit and run gen/gendb.py to initialize the database (at the very least, set yourself as supreme admin) Edit and run gen/configFileSetup.py to generate the bot.conf config file Edit passwordFile to indicate a text file with the bot's IRC identify password
+   Edit and run gen/gendb.py to initialize the database (at the very least, set yourself as supreme admin) Edit and run gen/configFileSetup.py to generate the bot.conf config file Edit passwordFile to indicate a text file with the bot's IRC identify password There are a number of overly specific functions, such as opening the counterstrike server, that should be removed
+      if the the bot is hosted on a different machine

 Issues you may have: